Inzhenerka/docs.getdbt.tech/website/blog/2025-05-28-dbt-fusion-engine-components.md

 Today, we announced the [dbt Fusion engine](/blog/dbt-fusion-engine).

-The dbt Fusion engine isn't just one thing – it's a set of interconnected components working together to power the next generation of analytics engineering.
+Fusion isn't just one thing — it's a set of interconnected components working together to power the next generation of analytics engineering.

 This post maps out each piece of the Fusion architecture, explains how they fit together, and clarifies what's available to you whether you're compiling from source, using our pre-built binaries, or developing within a dbt Fusion powered product experience.